The World’s Best Homemade Lasagna Recipe

 This easy lasagna recipe is called the World’s Best Lasagna for a reason!
 A classic pasta made with layers of lasagna noodles, hearty meat sauce, creamy ricotta, and mozzarella cheese baked to hot, gooey deliciousness.
 This no-fail homemade lasagna always wins rave reviews!

-It’s called the World’s Best Lasagna.
-While I can’t verify that the research was actually done to make this claim, it is definitely the best homemade lasagna I’ve ever made.
-And I have made it many, many times.
+Chef John called this the World’s Best Lasagna, and while I can’t verify any research that went into this claim, what I can say is that this it the best homemade lasagna I’ve ever made.
+And I’ve made it many, many times.

 If you read all of my tips, check out the process shots, and watch the short video, you’ll see that it is truly an easy lasagna recipe.
 And once you taste it, you’ll know that all the effort is worth it.